Disclaimer: I do not own BattleTech.

 Manfred considered this for a moment.
 "Tamar?"

 "Aff," Atalanta agreed.
 "Tamar would likely be little more than a temporary stop, though passing through that system would be logical.
-If we make straight-line maximum-range jumps into deep space and charge via the reactor, can we arrive before them?"
+If we make straight-line maximum-range jumps to uninhabited systems and charge the core off the sail while trickle-charging the lithium-fusion battery via the reactor, can we arrive before them?"

 "Let us try Tamar, then," Atalanta said.
 "If he has not arrived we shall wait as long as we can make our cover hold.
 If we miss him, then baring a strong indication of his next intended destination I propose we divert to our secondary mission.

-"It is not my place to agree or disagree," Manfred Steele said.
+"It is not my place to agree or disagree," Manfred Steele said stiffly as he tried to bury his distaste.
 "My Khan instructed me that you are our mission commander."

 "I make it a point to listen to my subordinates, unlike certain senior officers—especially in those in certain clans—who react with disdain to any idea they have not personally thought of.
 As the senior officer on our expedition I highly value any insights you may have."